sirkapil/nehu/pages/angry.md

 ---
 layout: page
 permalink: /angry.html
-title: When You are angry😡
+title: When You Are Angry😡
 ---

 ---